 Another option, which is actually preferable, is to create an evergreen lead magnet.
 These topics are timeless, so they will be relevant year round.
 An example of this is “The 7 Most Effective Prenatal Exercises.”
 You will always have an audience for this type of lead magnet.

 2. Solves a Problem – Think about what your audience struggles with the most.
 What are their biggest challenges?
 Not sure?
 Think about the the questions people ask you the most.
 Provide a solution to their problems, and they will be happy to opt-in to receive your lead magnet.
 Your free offer won’t solve the entire problem, but it will give people a place to start.
-If you aren’t sure what they struggle with, you can create a survey to find out using surveymonkey.com.
+If you aren’t sure what they struggle with, you can create a poll in your Facebook group or share a survey using surveymonkey.com.

 3. Brief, but high quality – Keep your content short and to the point.
 Most people are busy, and won’t take the time to read a long eBook.
 Ideally, your content should be able to be consumed quickly (in under 5 minutes).
 Include content that you know your audience will appreciate.
 Like I mentioned in #2 above, you are only presenting a partial solution, but it needs to make the reader feel grateful they opted in for it.